folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 2. In the **New overdue fine policy** window, enter an **Overdue fine policy name** in the box.
 3. Optional: Enter a **Description** in the box.
 4. In the **Overdue fine** section, enter the **Overdue fine** amount in the box and **Select interval** at which the fine accrues.
-5. Select whether overdue fines should **Count closed days/hours/minutes**.
-If you select **Yes**, overdue fines continue to accrue on days the library is closed.
+5. Select **Yes** in the **Count closed days/hours/minutes** checkbox if you want overdue fines to continue accruing on days the library is closed.
 6. Enter a **Maximum overdue fine** amount in the box.
 The overdue fine will stop accruing once this amount is reached.
-7. Select whether you want to **Forgive overdue fine if item renewed**.
-If you select **Yes**, overdue fines on an item will be forgiven once a patron renews the item.
+7. Select **Yes** in the **Forgive overdue fine if item renewed** checkbox if you want overdue fines forgiven once a patron renews the item.
 8. Enter the **Overdue recall fine** amount in the box and **Select interval** at which the fine accrues.
 This fine applies when an overdue item is recalled and the patron does not return the item on time according to the recall.
 9. Select whether to **Ignore grace periods for recalls**.
 If you select **Yes**, the grace period is not applied in the case of an overdue recall.
 10. Enter a **Maximum recall overdue fine** amount in the box.
 The recall overdue fine will stop accruing once this amount is reached.